Lat Jor: Return to Cayor

 In 1868 Lat Jor and his troops returned to Cayor to attempt to regain independence.
 He allied with Shaikh Amadou Ba and defeated the French in the battle of Mekhe on July 8th, 1869.

 The French were unwilling to see Lat Jor ally himself to another powerful marabout leader, however.
 On 15th July 1870 they recognized him as Damel of Cayor, cementing this understanding with a treaty early in 1871.
 With Amadou Ba's ambitions in Cayor and Lat Jor's support for the exiled Jolof prince Alboury Ndiaye, their former alliance was broken.
 Over the next few years they clashed over control of Baol until Amadou Ba invaded Cayor in July 1874.
 His forces won a series of victories against Lat Jor and his allies, until the French intervened.
-With their reinforcement, particularly heavy artillery, Lat Jor won the bloody battle of Samba Saajo in February 1875 and Ba was killed.
+With their reinforcement, particularly heavy artillery, Lat Jor won the bloody battle of Samba Sadio in February 1875 and Ba was killed.

 Despite being the acknowledged Damel of Cayor, Lat Jor had to deal with a revolt among the jaami buur, or royal slaves.
 The Franco-Adjor alliance broke down in 1883 when Lat Jor began a rebellion to resist the construction of the Dakar to Saint-Louis railway.
 He is reported to have told the French Governor Servatius:

 "As long as I live, be assured, I shall oppose, with all my might the construction of this railway."

 In 1883 the Governor installed one of Lat Jor's nephews, Samba Lawbe Fall, in his place as Damel of a depopulated Cayor.
 For three years Lat Jor fought a guerilla war with a small band of followers.
 By 1886 the French had signed a peace with Alboury Ndiaye of Jolof, had completed the railroad, and were at their most powerful.
 Samba Lawbe Fall started a war with Jolof that violated a prior treaty with the French; at the ensuing negotiations, a fight broke out and he was killed on October 6, 1886.
 Maneuvered into a doomed battle at Dekhele in late December, Lat Jor was killed in action, and the kingdom of Cayor ceased to exist as an independent, united state.